axiros/pytest2md/README.md

 claims about code behaviour - without the need to adapt the source code, e.g. by modifying doc strings.

-Example: This "README.md" was built from the "README.md.tmpl"
+Example: This "README.md" was built from [this](./README.tmpl.md) template.

 where the placeholder content was replaced while running pytest on this
 testfile: